Lower Milford Township, Pennsylvania: Public education

-Along with the borough of Coopersburg and Upper Saucon Township, Lower Milford is served by the Southern Lehigh School District.
-The district's schools include Lower Milford Elementary School for grades K–3, Southern Lehigh Intermediate School for grades 4–6, Southern Lehigh Middle School for grades 7–8, and Southern Lehigh High School in Center Valley for grades 9–12.
+In addition to Coopersburg and Upper Saucon Township, Lower Milford is served by the Southern Lehigh School District.
+The district's schools include Hopewell Elementary School and Liberty Bell Elementary School for grades K–3, Joseph P. Liberati Intermediate School for grades 4–6, Southern Lehigh Middle School for grades 7–8, and Southern Lehigh High School in Center Valley for grades 9–12.